nditech/d4dcoalition-web/collections/_resources/open-internet-global-principles.md

 date: 2018-10-16 #this is the publication date, and controls display order.
 image: /assets/img/resources/democratic-prinicples-open-internet-cover.png

-slug: A framework for Internet openness for democracy advocates to fight for more democratic societies
+summary: An Internet openness framework for democracy advocates.

 # description: meta description for post.